 To bound the difference $\norm{z^{D,1}_1-z^{D,2}_1}$, we resort to Theorem \ref{thm:flow_continuity} which gives us

 Remark that the ball $\Omega^D$ depends on the discretization.
 Indeed, the diameter of this set upper bounds the value of $z_1^D$ for all possible controlled ResNets in $\Theta$ and initial values of $\mathbf{x}^D$, which depend on the discretization.
-As for continuous inputs, one has
+As for continuous inputs, we have

 Now, one also has that

 and taking maximas again but this time on $\Omega^D$, one is left with

 with constants